(formerly known as Darapsa moorei)

 (Photo: courtesy of Glenn White, Townsville, Queensland).

 Most instars of this caterpillar are green with a brown backward curving tailhorn, and a pair of white or red and yellow dorso-lateral stripes.
 Different instars have various coloured markings along the sides, including a blue eyespot each side of the metathorax.
+The spiracles are small and dark, each with a vague pale halo.
 The final instar is a blotchy pale reddish-brown.

 The caterpillar feeds on various plants in the family RUBIACEAE, including

-The caterpillar pupates ina cocoon covered in bits of dead leaf.
+The caterpillar grows to a length of about 10 cms.
+It pupates in the ground litter in a flimsy cocoon covered in bits of dead leaf.

 The pupae are long and thin, with a length of about 7 cms.
 The pupae are brown, each with two dark lines: one ventral, one dorsal.

 The adult moth is brown with complex patterns of light and shade on the wings, and a narrow white band across the first abdominal segment.
+The adult differs from that of Daphnis placida in having a relatively larger basal dark area on each forewing.
 The wingspan can be up to 12 cms.